-(2) If the court reduces the prescribed sentence pursuant to this subsection, it must specify on the record the circumstances warranting the departure.
+- (2) If the court reduces the prescribed sentence pursuant to this subsection, it must specify on the record the circumstances warranting the departure. - (i) This section does not apply to any of the actions that are lawful under the Mississippi Medical Cannabis Act and in compliance with rules and regulations adopted thereunder.